phantomAA92/formbuilder-test/CLICKED_COMPONENT_PLACEMENT_FIX.md

 # Clicked Component Placement Fix

 ## Issue Summary
 When clicking form components in the left panel, they were being placed at random positions instead of following sequential placement logic.
-The requirement was to place the first component in position (0,0) and subsequent components after the last placed component.
+The requirement was to place the first component in position (0,0) and subsequent components after the last placed component in a logical order.

 ## Problem Analysis